gchek/egress-vpc/README.md

 # egress-vpc
 Terraform for egress-vpc
-# One node SDDC
-Make sure your AWS account is linked to ORG
+Make sure your AWS account is linked to your ORG
 - run Cloud Formation template if not